georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 = To install the plugin: =
 1. Install the Amazon Link Engine plugin using the WordPress Plugin Installer above.
 1. Activate the plugin through the "Plugins" menu in your WordPress Dashboard.
-1. Once activated, your Amazon links will automatically be localized from then on.
+1. That’s it!
+Once activated, your Amazon links will automatically be localized for your international audience.

 = To connect your Geniuslink account: =
 1. If you don’t have an account already, [create a Geniuslink account](http://social.geni.us/ALESignup).
 1. After signing in, navigate to the Account tab and create a new API token.
 1. Access the Amazon Link Engine Settings through the “Settings” tab within your WordPress dashboard.
 1. Copy the API Key and API Secret into your Amazon Link Engine plugin.

+*Note:* You are not required to have a Geniuslink account, to use this plugin.
+However, if you would like to earn international commissions, you must sign up for a Geniuslink Account.
+[Try it out for free](http://social.geni.us/ALESignup) and check out pricing for the Geniuslink service on [our website](https://www.geni.us/pricing).

 = To earn international commissions: =
 1. If you have already added your Associates IDs to your Geniuslink account, you’re good to go.